MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/README.md

 ### That's it, have fun!!

-*Research code for medical image analysis using deep learning.*
+*Research code for unsupervised medical image anomaly detection and analysis using deep learning.*

 </div>